-The next question is “How much should you feed your cat?”
-The best way to answer this question is to look on your cat food packaging for recommended feeding guidelines.
-What you see there will be a range of a daily amount of food necessary for a cat, depending on his weight.
+The next question is, “How much should you feed your cat?”
+The best way to answer this question is to look at your cat food packaging for recommended feeding guidelines.
+What you’ll see there is a range of a daily amount of food necessary for a cat, depending on his weight.

-Our suggestion is to start with the lower amount listed on the package, and then modify it accordingly, if your cat loses or gains weight or is showing signs of starvation.
+Our suggestion is to start with the lowest amount listed on the package, and then modify it accordingly.
+If your cat loses or gains weight or is showing signs of starvation — increase the amount slightly.

-IMPORTANT: If your cat is overweight, here are our series about obesity in cats, in which you will learn how to tell if your cat is obese, how to determine a “normal weight” for your cat, and featuring tips on how to achieve this weight.
+IMPORTANT: If your cat is overweight, check our series about obesity in cats.
+In it you will learn how to tell if your cat is obese; how to determine a “normal weight” for your cat; how to put your cat on a diet; and you will find tips on how to achieve this weight.

 Can you free-feed a cat?

 It is possible to pour a large bowl full of dry food and let your cat choose when to eat on his own?
-Wouldn’t such a setting provide her the ability to eat in a natural way, maybe up to ten meals at times, when she wants it?
+Wouldn’t such a setting provide her the ability to eat naturally, maybe up to ten meals at times, when she wants it?

 You can also monitor your cat’s food intake yourself, by adding only as much food as is necessary per day.
-The sad thing is that you can only do this if you feed dry food (read about why wet food is better for cats here), and you can only have one cat.
+The sad thing is that you can only do this if you feed dry food, and you can only have one cat.
 If you free-feed more than one cat, it becomes impossible to ensure that all cats get an even share.
 You can read about other benefits of fixed scheduled meals here.

 So, how often do you feed your cat?
 What is your reasoning behind this choice?
 Are you trying to meet your cat’s needs, or do you try to find an approach that also suits your schedule?
 We don‘t think there’s anything wrong with either approach.